 32 - the number of years served with the White Star Line.

 26 - the number of years of experience Captain Smith had gained in traveling the North Atlantic at the time he captained the Titanic.

-Above: The Titanic Captain Edward John Smith, depicted saving a child from the water, from a postacard published in 1912.
+Above: The Titanic Captain Edward John Smith, depicted saving a child from the water, from a postcard published in 1912.
 This version of events is just one of many accounts from survivors.
 Others reported seeing him inside the wheelhouse of the bridge as it sank, whilst others claim to have seen Smith commit suicide using a pistol.
 No reliable account exists.

 "Well boys, do your best for the women and children, and look out for yourselves.
 The possible last words of Captain Smith, Commander of Titanic, as witnessed by Ship Steward Brown